 Competition is Steep

 One reason why recruitment might be challenging for this industry is role competition.
-The financial services industry is rapidly expanding, leading to a surplus in job openings.
+The financial services industry is rapidly expanding, creating a surplus in job openings.
 Faced with intense competition from the fintech industry and other sectors, finance candidates have more role options available.

-Technology is also continually evolving within the industry-leading to a lack of candidates with the right skill sets.
+Technology is also continually evolving within the industry-leading to a need for more candidates with the right skill sets.
 Research from the Korn Ferry Institute predicted that by 2030, the global financial talent shortage could reach 10.7 million people due to the widening skills gap.

 It's Growing, Fast

-According to RSM US, the financial services industry will be expecting further growth in 2021, with the U.S. economic recovery picking up steam.
-Jobs in the finance industry are also expected to grow by 10% by 2026, says the U.S. Bureau of Labor Statistics.
+Investments in financial software in the SaaS space outpaced all other SaaS investments from 2016 to 2022, resulting in higher demand for the industry job market.
+Jobs in the finance industry are expected to grow by 10% by 2026, says the U.S. Bureau of Labor Statistics.

 The Talent Pool is Global

-This challenge has been even more prevalent since the pandemic.
-Working from home solidified the fact that candidates can work from anywhere, for any company.
+This challenge has been even more prevalent in previous years.
+Working from home solidified the fact that candidates can work from anywhere.
 More flexible work schedules translate into more opportunities and options for skilled job candidates, making recruiting in financial services more challenging.